 Henry Mayhew, ‘Of the Street-Sellers of Men’s Second-hand Clothes’ in London Labour and the London Poor (1851).

+/intermediate heading:/ Filling the gaps

 The story did not quite end there, for once entirely worn out, a garment would be shredded to create ‘shoddy’ cloth.
 The trade was significant: vast quantities of cheap mixed fibres were fed back into the woollen spinning industry, providing ballast and strength to its bales of raw sheep’s wool and providing new lengths from which more garments could be made, a process described by Mayhew as ‘The fabric thus snatched, as it were, from the ruins of cloth’.